Number of Americans who believe in God dips to new low: Gallup

-(The Hill) — Belief in God among U.S. adults has reached a new low, according to Gallup poll results released Friday.
+(The Hill) — Belief in God among U.S. adults has reached a new low.
+According to Gallup poll results released Friday, the numbers are lower than ever.

 A large majority (81 percent) of Americans say they believe in God, based on the poll conducted May 2-22, but that number has dipped 6 points from a consistent 87 percent from 2013 to 2017.